-Volunteers must meet all of the following criteria to be included in the study:
+Volunteers must meet all the following criteria to be included in the study:

-1. Male or non-pregnant, non-breastfeeding female between 18 and 50 years of age (inclusive) at the time of consent 2.
-Volunteers must be able to provide written informed consent.
-3. Volunteers must be healthy as established by medical history and clinical examination at study entry 4.
-Volunteers must pass a comprehension test and be able to comply with all study requirements.
-5. Female volunteers of non-childbearing potential (non-childbearing potential is defined as having had one of the following: a tubal ligation at least 3 months prior to enrollment, a hysterectomy, an ovariectomy, or is post-menopausal).
-6. Female volunteers of childbearing potential may be enrolled in the study, if all the following apply: - a.
-Practiced adequate contraception (see Definition of Terms, [section 5.4.2.3.](#)) for 30 days prior to challenge. - b.
-Has a negative urine pregnancy test on the day of DHIM. - c.
-Agrees to continue adequate contraception until two months after completion of the DHIM.
+1. Male or non-pregnant, non-breastfeeding female between 18 and 50 years of age (inclusive) at the time of consent.
+2. Tetravalent dengue antibody response at 28 days following final vaccination for vaccinated groups of volunteers.
+3. Volunteers must be able and willing to provide written informed consent.
+4. Volunteers must be healthy as established by medical history and clinical examination at study entry.
+5. Volunteers must pass a comprehension test and be able to comply with all study requirements.
+6. Female volunteers of non-childbearing potential (non-childbearing potential is defined as having had one of the following: a tubal ligation at least 3 months prior to enrollment, a hysterectomy, an oophorectomy, or is post-menopausal).
+7. Female volunteers of childbearing potential may be enrolled in the study, if all of the following apply:

+- Practiced adequate contraception (see Definition of Terms, section 5.4.2.3.) for 30 days prior to challenge - Has a negative urine pregnancy test on the day of DHIM - Agrees to continue adequate contraception until two months after completion of the DHIM